Mvhaynes/popular-names/README.md

 ## Limitations

 For privacy reasons, not all data is provided.
 Unique names (defined as >5 names per year by area) are not included in the dataset.
+Different spellings of the same name might throw off data (ie. Haley, Hailey, Haileigh would all be separate names).

 ## Future plans
 * Use State names csv to pull the same information by state